By Jim Kimble / Updated April 8, 2022

 Watching live Minnesota Twins games without cable TV is pretty simple.
 You just need a few things to start streaming MLB games on your TV.

-- A streaming service that carries Bally Sports North and the channels that carry national broadcast Minnesota Twins games
+- A streaming service that carries Bally Sports North and the channels that carry national broadcast games

 - A Smart TV or streaming device such as a Roku connected to your TV

 You can watch live TV channels through the app of streaming services such as DIRECTV STREAM.
-Live TV streaming services have apps for Roku, Amazon Fire TV Stick, Google Chromecast with Google TV.
+Live TV streaming services have apps for Roku, Amazon Fire TV Stick, Apple TV, Chromecast with Google TV.

-These apps are also available on Smart TVs, iPhones, iPads and Android smartphones.
+These apps are available on Smart TVs, iPhones/iPads (iOS), and Android smartphones.
 You can watch live TV on a PC through a web browser.
+Gamers can watch on Xbox and PlayStation game consoles.

-DIRECTV STREAM has every channel needed to watch Minnesota Twins games in 2022.
+DIRECTV STREAM (formerly AT&T TV) has every channel needed to watch Minnesota Twins games in 2023.

-A subscription costs $89.99 per month for 90+ channels.
-Bally Sports North, ESPN, MLB Network, FS1, and local channels such as FOX and NBC are included in the Choice lineup.
+Bally Sports North, ESPN, MLB Network, FS1, and local channels such as FOX, NBC, ABC, and CBS are included in the Choice lineup.

 Subscribers can get three months of HBO Max, Showtime, Cinemax and EPIX for free before the monthly rates kick in.
 You can watch live TV on up to 20 screens at once.